JS3 block viewer

 Learning Objectives

-As users interact with web applications, they trigger events like clicking buttons, submitting forms, or typing text that we need to respond to.
+As users interact with web applications, they trigger events by doing things like clicking buttons, submitting forms, or typing text.
+We need to respond to these events.
 Let’s explore a common example: searching.

 <label>